core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As with OSCORE, endpoints communicating with Group OSCORE need to establish the relevant security context.
 Group OSCORE endpoints need to acquire OSCORE input parameters, information about the group(s) and about other endpoints in the group(s).
 This specification is based on the existence of an entity called a Group Manager which is responsible for the group, but does not mandate how the Group Manager interacts with the members.
 The responsibilities of the Group Manager are compiled in {{sec-group-manager}}.

 The Group Manager assigns unique Group Identifiers (Gids) to different groups under its control, as well as unique Sender IDs (and thereby Recipient IDs) to the members of those groups.
 According to a hierarchical approach, the Gid value assigned to a group is associated to a dedicated space for the values of Sender ID and Recipient ID of the members of that group.
-In addition, the Group Manager records the public keys of endpoints joining a group, and provides information about the group and its members to other members and selected roles.
+In addition, the Group Manager maintains records of the public keys of endpoints in a group, and provides information about the group and its members to other members and selected roles.

-An endpoint receives group data such as the Gid and OSCORE input parameters, including its own Sender ID, from the Group Manager upon joining the group.
+An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its public key to the Group Manager, for example upon joining the group.
 Endpoints which are configured only as silent servers do not have a Sender ID.

 A group member can retrieve from the Group Manager the public key and other information associated to another group member, with which it can generate the corresponding Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} the Group Manager to get updates on the group membership.

 According to this specification, it is RECOMMENDED to use a Group Manager as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

 The Group Manager may serve additional entities acting as signature checkers, e.g. intermediary gateways.
 These entities do not join a group as members, but can retrieve public keys of group members from the Group Manager, in order to verify counter signatures of group messages.
 A signature checker is required to be authorized for retrieving public keys of members in a specific group from the Group Manager.
-To this end, the same method mentioned above and based on the ACE framework can be used.
+To this end, the same method mentioned above based on the ACE framework can be used.

 ## Management of Group Keying Material # {#sec-group-key-management}